otaviocap/PlataformerGame/README.md

 # PlataformerGame
-A plataformer game made with pygame
+A plataformer game made with pygame and tiled